Fun Things To Do At Zion National Park in July

 There will be limited parking at Zion National Park and the town of Springdale so plan to start your day early to get a parking spot in town and a spot on the shuttle.

-Can you drive through Zion Canyon in July?
+Can You Drive Through Zion Canyon in July?

-No. Zion Canyon is closed to all personal vehicles in July.
+Zion Canyon is closed to all personal vehicles in July.
 Be sure to understand how the Zion National Park shuttle works.
 It runs a full schedule every day.

 The other three Zion National Park scenic drives are open for you to drive your own car: Highway 9, Kolob Terrace Road and Kolob Canyon.